 Our India tiger tours

-Our most popular India tiger tour is the aptly named Shere Khan.
+Our most popular India tiger tour is Golden Triangle & Tigers.
 This 10-day group tour takes in all the main highlights of India’s famous Golden Triangle route.
 It also includes a stay at Ranthambore.
 Three included game drives give travellers a great chance of spotting the big cat for themselves.
 And families travelling on our dedicated North India Family Adventure tour will enjoy two game drives as a family.